 Anyone familiar with their history will recognize why I call him the Nazi Guy.
 He is dehumanizing the people who disagree with him and his cult’s beliefs.
 That lets him dismiss them without consideration.
 It’s a pretty short trip from where he is now, calling the infidels “toxic”, to a place where he is demanding they be rounded up and shot.

 Again, Nye is just an attention whore saying increasingly deranged things in order to get people to notice him.
-He has figured out that his fake scientist act works on the hard thumping crazies of the Cult of Modern Liberalism so that’s his act.
+He has figured out that his fake scientist act works on the hard thumping crazies of the Left so that’s his act.
 If juggling chainsaws was popular with the public, he would be out there doing that instead of peddling this nonsense.

 The whiff of fascism is particularly strong here because climate worship has a lot in common with fascism, particularly Nazism.
 Hitler was a vegan and a bit obsessed with living what we would consider to be the granola lifestyle.
 The Germans, after all, did give us the Hippies.
 Instead of rubbing out the mongrel races threatening the folk, the Climate Nazis want to rub out those who threaten Gaia.